saecki/live-rename.nvim/README.md

 require("live-rename").rename({ text = "", insert = true })

 -- The actions that happened in the previous rename window are recorded as a macro.
+-- The rename can be repeated by using `.`, or by manually calling the rename -- funciton with the `macrorepeat` parameter.

--- This macro is executed on the new word and the lsp rename is commited without -- any further confirmation. require("live-rename").rename({ macrorepeat = true, noconfirm = true })
+-- The last lsp rename is repeated and commited without any further confirmation. require("live-rename").rename({ macrorepeat = true, noconfirm = true })

 -- Without `noconfirm` additional actions can be appended to the macro.